aurora-mm/FiatLux/README.md

 # Overview

 This repository contains the source code and Python tools for the **Fiat Lux** experimental podcast series website.
 The podcast series experiments with sounds, format, and delivery, offering something unexpected every episode.
-Originally generated using [CD-R 700mb](https://github.com/thebaer/cdr), the HTML structure has been customized to meet the podcast's specific requirements.
+Originally generated using [CD-R 700mb](https://github.com/thebaer/cdr), the HTML structure has been customized to meet the podcast's needs.

 # Repository Structure